Skip to main content

 Body Composition and Clinical Outcomes in Healthy Older Adults (Nass 2008)

-Nass R, Pezzoli SS, Oliveri MC, Patrie JT, Harrell FE Jr, Clasey JL, Heymsfield SB, Bach MA, Vance ML, Thorner MOAnn Intern Med, 149(9):601-611 (2008) · PubMed
+Nass R, Pezzoli SS, Oliveri MC, Patrie JT, Harrell FE Jr, Clasey JL, Heymsfield SB, Bach MA, Vance ML, Thorner MO · Ann Intern Med, 149(9):601-611 (2008) · PubMed

-MK-0677 for Hip-Fracture Recovery, Phase IIb (Adunsky 2011)
+Hip-Fracture Recovery, Phase IIb (Adunsky 2011)

 Multicenter, randomized, double-blind, placebo-controlled Phase IIb123 elderly hip-fracture patients (25 mg/day vs placebo)

-Gait speed improved modestly (p = 0.011) and IGF-1 rose by ~51 ng/mL (p < 0.001), but the stair-climbing-power primary endpoint did not reach significance.
-Trial was terminated early after a congestive heart failure safety signal (6.5% vs 1.7%).
+Gait speed improved (p = 0.011) and IGF-1 rose by about 51 ng/mL (p < 0.001), but the stair-climbing-power primary endpoint was not met.
+The trial was stopped early after a congestive heart failure imbalance (4 of 62, 6.5%, vs 1 of 61, 1.7%), and the authors judged the safety profile unfavorable in this frail population.

-Adunsky A, Chandler J, Heyden N, Lutkiewicz J, Scott BB, Berd Y, Liu N, Papanicolaou DAArch Gerontol Geriatr, 53(2):183-189 (2011) · PubMed
+Adunsky A, Chandler J, Heyden N, Lutkiewicz J, Scott BB, Berd Y, Liu N, Papanicolaou DA · Arch Gerontol Geriatr, 53(2):183-189 (2011) · PubMed

-Alzheimer's Disease Phase III (Sevigny 2008)
+Alzheimer's Disease, 12-Month Trial (Sevigny 2008)

-Sevigny JJ, Ryan JM, van Dyck CH, Peng Y, Lines CR, Nessly MLNeurology, 71(21):1702-1708 (2008) · PubMed
+Sevigny JJ, Ryan JM, van Dyck CH, Peng Y, Lines CR, Nessly ML · Neurology, 71(21):1702-1708 (2008) · PubMed

 Dosing & Administration